cdxr/haskell-mutate/README.md

 # Mutate

-`mutate` provides abstractions for variables that are mutable in a particular base monad.
+`mutate` is a Haskell package that provides abstractions for variables that are mutable in a particular base monad.
 For example, TVar is mutable in STM, and IORef is mutable in IO.

 Control.Mutate exports the typeclasses ReadVar, WriteVar, and EditVar for variables that support retrieving, overwriting, and modifying.
 Each typeclass